 Kobo is a rival to Kindle, and you can get an app version of it to go on your phone.
 I wouldn’t fancy reading a book on a phone, but it works really well as a way of listening to the audiobooks.
 It’s much harder to navigate their website than it is on Audible, but if you are prepared to fight your way through the search feature, there are a few gems in there, so to save you the headache of looking, here are the ones I know about:

 Margarida Espantada (Margarida Amazed) Rodrigo Guedes de Carvalho This is a modern literary novel, which probably sounds a bit intimidating but it’s quite short and not too bad in terms of vocabulary.
 It deals with a fairly messed up family: a domineering father and his adult children.
 It has some fairly dark themes (domestic violence and mental illness, for example) so probably heavier than most of the other titles on this page

 O Ano do Pensamento Mágico (The Year of Magical Thinking) by Joan Didion.
-This is obviously a translation.
+This is obviously a translation of a work in english (well, American, anyway).
 I know the original text but haven’t ventured into the translation yet.